Colep39/4353-Project/README.md

 # 4353-Project
-Full stack Application for COSC 4353
+Full stack Application for COSC 4353 using PERN stack